HOW TO DESIGN AN INTELLIGENT YOGA SEQUENCE

-Because most of the 200 hour yoga trainings in the west have so much material to cover in a relatively short amount of time, the element most often neglected is anatomy, especially designing yoga sequences that help your students get the most from their time with you.
+Because most of the 200 hour yoga trainings in the West have so much material to cover in a relatively short amount of time, the element most often neglected is anatomy, especially in designing yoga sequences that help your students get the most from their time with you.

 So today I want to share a yoga technique with you that I teach in my 200 and 300 hour trainings.

 Designing a class is much like a puzzle; there is a clear destination in mind, but we need to put one piece together at a time.
 Or consider sequencing as an instruction manual, a step-by-step, action-oriented guide for what to do and when to do it.
-In order to design an intelligent yoga sequence, we can use a technique that I call “Reverse Engineering.”
+In order to design an intelligent yoga sequence, we can use a technique I call “reverse engineering.”
 What does that mean?

 200 HOUR TEACHER TRAINING